Kehvv/TetrisFlow/README.md

 Copies of application provided in jupyter notebook and python format

-Please run BOTH Emotion  EmotionRecognitionCamera.py AND TetrisFlow.py
+Please run BOTH EmotionRecognitionCamera.py AND TetrisFlow.py

 EmotionClassifier.py is used to train the model